Skip to main content

 Issuing a claim does NOT require interaction with the contracts.
 In the implementation we provide, the signature of the claim is enough to attest its origin.

-To issue a claim, the claim issuer must define the content of the claim, generate the digest of the claim, and sign it using a key authorized on the contrat for CLAIM purpose (purpose 3) or MANAGEMENT.
+To issue a claim, the claim issuer must define the content of the claim, generate the digest of the claim, and sign it using a key authorized on the contract for CLAIM purpose (purpose 3) or MANAGEMENT.

 The digest of the claim is a keccak256 hash of the subject identity address, claim topic and claim data abi-encoded: